browserstack/browserstack-gradle-plugin/README.md

     callbackURL: String
     networkProfile: String

-> Note: username, accessKey and devices are compulsory parameters.
+> Note: username, accessKey and devices are mandatory parameters.
 Visit https://www.browserstack.com/app-automate/espresso/get-started to get started with Espresso Tests on BrowserStack and also to know more about the above mentioned parameters.

 > Note: List of supported devices and be found [here](https://api.browserstack.com/app-automate/espresso/devices.json) (basic auth required).